benignware/wp-bootstrap-hooks/README.md

 ### Widgets

-Widgets are rendered as panels.
-Some manipulations take care of third-party widgets, such as applying list-groups to unordered lists.
+Widgets are rendered as cards.
+Some manipulations take care of content that's common to widgets, such as applying list-groups to unordered lists.
 Make sure that you registered any widget areas in your `functions.php`:

 ```php